ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

 Some notes that may or may not help a developer when improving the package manager. :-)

+## Test platforms
+We do support running Nodes on Sling Starter 11 and 12; the AEM package is deployable on various versions of AEM, too, but doesn't contain the package manager anyway.

 ## Requests for a package manager view, example and rendering structure
 - /bin/cpm/package/registryTree.json/path  -> Update the tree